A Summer of Learning and Advocacy at Loyola Project for the Innocent

 This summer, Loyola's Project for the Innocent (LPI), the only law school wrongful conviction clinic dedicated to serving Los Angeles County, welcomed students from across the country to engage in hands-on legal casework.
 LPI's summer internship offers high school, college, and law students an opportunity to gain practical legal experience working on real innocence cases under the supervision of a licensed attorney.

-LPI intern Kirby Kimball, a senior at Claremont McKenna College was drawn to the legal internship because of LPI's mission.
+LPI intern Kirby Kimball, a senior at Claremont McKenna College, was drawn to the legal internship because of LPI's mission.
 "During my interview with Joe Trigilio, LPI’s Executive Director, I couldn’t stop smiling.
-It felt more like an empowering conversation than a formal review," Kirby recalled.
+It felt more like an empowering conversation than a formal review," Kimball recalled.
 "LPI's emphasis on empathy and learning hooked me.
 They treat incarcerated individuals with respect, even when they can't formally represent them."

 Kimball highlighted the challenges of navigating the incarceration system, calling it "intentionally complex," and noting the significant effort required to secure legal visits and obtain necessary files for discovery.
 Despite the obstacles she’s faced collecting case information, she says she is endlessly inspired by the knowledge and passion of LPI clients to uncover the truth.
 "The clients are the best experts on their own cases.
 Their dedication and insights often provide us with fresh ideas crucial to our work," she said.